KelloVerra/BiscuitJava/README.md

-# Resour-mator [BETA]
+# Biscuit Java [BETA]
-Resour-mator is a utility tool to stitch up your frame-by-frame minecraft resource pack animations with ease!
+Biscuit Java is a utility tool to stitch up your frame-by-frame minecraft resource pack animations with ease!

 ## Notice